alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 It is useful for testing, but limited by age, Pascal architecture, and driver maintenance.
 It gives me a cheap way to test GPU passthrough, NVIDIA drivers, Ollama, Qwen Coder, and monitoring tools without buying a much more expensive card.

 I still have a better conscience using this card for experiments.
-It is basically e-waste hardware now, not useful for normal gaming, too old to be interesting for mining, awkward that most people would skip it.
+It is basically e-waste hardware now, not useful for normal gaming, too old to be interesting for mining, awkward enough that most people would skip it.

 For a homelab AI proof of concept though, that is exactly why it makes sense.